filecoin-project/specs/content/glossary/_index.md

 Storage miners who fail to do this in the necessary window will forfeit their opportunity to mine a block, but will not otherwise incur penalties for their failure to do so.

-## zkSNARK
+## zk-SNARK

-zkSNARK stands for Zero-knowledge succinct non-interactive argument of knowledge.
+zk-SNARK stands for Zero-Knowledge Succinct Non-Interactive Argument of Knowledge.

 An _argument of knowledge_ is a construction by which one party, called the _prover_, can convince another, the _verifier_, that the prover has access to some piece of information.
 There are several possible constraints on such constructions: